MattLondon101/U-Net-CNN-Calibration/README.md

 Positive Predictive Value (PPV) = PPV = TP/(TP+FP)

 ## **Calibration**
-With the settings of 40 steps-per-epoch and 60 epochs (in train_unet.py) accuracy and reliability across subjects is nearly 100% on 4th run.
-There is a particular cycle that accuracy and reliability follows before and after the 4th run.
-Yet, the data regarding this is still being prepared for publication and will not be made public until at least 2021.
-But, each run only takes no more than an hour.
-So see what you can find!
+With the settings of 40 steps-per-epoch and 60 epochs (in train_unet.py) and without updating the .hdf5 weights file, accuracy and reliability across subjects fluctuated from across runs.
+The pattern exhibited was PPV < 0.4 on the 1st and 3rd runs, PPV between 0.5 - 0.9 on the 2nd run, and PPV between 0.9-1.0 on the 4th run.
+PPV declined at a rate of -0.3/run after the 4th run.
+Thus, with an unchanged weights file/model, the 4th run is the most accurate and reliable for U-Net predictions.